clearcontainers/osbuilder/README.md

-Clear Containers uses the Linux kernel, you can build a kernel compatible with Clear Containers using the make "kernel" target.
-This will clone the [Clear Container Kernel] if the directory "workdir/linux" does not exist, then will build it.
+Clear Containers uses the Linux kernel, you can build a kernel compatible with Clear Containers using the make `kernel` target.
+This will clone the [Clear Container Kernel] if the directory `workdir/linux` does not exist, then will build it.
 On success the new kernel will be located in workdir/vmlinux.container